 - 4 cups (one 32-oz box) low-sodium chicken broth

-- ½ cup peeled and diced carrots
+- ½ cup peeled and sliced or diced carrots

 - ½ cup diced celery